eliotw1/CIMIS-Station-Browser/README.md

 # CIMIS-Station-Browser

 ## Overview
  CIMIS-Station-Browser is a Swift-based mobile application designed to provide access to CIMIS Stations and run reports for the latest station data.
-CIMIS Station Data reports include valuable data points for agricultural and gardening use such as Eto, Soil Temperature, and Precipitation as well as other basic weather data.
+CIMIS Station Data reports include valuable data points for agricultural and gardening use such as Evapotranspiration (Eto), Soil Temperature, and Precipitation as well as other basic weather data.

+ ## Inspiration
+ Greg Alder - The Yard Posts: https://gregalder.com/yardposts/using-the-evapotranspiration-rate-to-water-your-garden-better/

 ## Features